 There are a few reasons why diamonds continue to go up in value:

-• Versatility.
-Diamonds can be used in various jewelry designs and are also famous for industrial purposes (such as drill bits and saw blades).
-This versatility gives them a greater appeal and hence a higher value.
+- Versatility.
+Diamonds can be used in various jewelry designs and are famous for industrial purposes (such as drill bits and saw blades).
+This versatility gives them a greater appeal and, hence, a higher value.

-Based on Statista research, there is a massive gap between demand and supply in diamond production.
+According to Statista’s research, there is a massive gap between demand and supply for diamond production.
 Statista research shows prediction where we can see low supply in the following decades:

 High demand, low supply – this can lead only to a diamond price increase!!!